OwenCochell/cursepy/README.md

 [![Documentation Status](https://readthedocs.org/projects/cursepy/badge/?version=latest)](https://cursepy.readthedocs.io/en/latest/?badge=latest)

-# Disclaimer

-cursepy is a work in progress!
+The documentation for cursepy is still a work in progress!

-Use this library at your own risk!
-We will be complete with docs soon.
+The core content will remain the same, but expect minor corrections and rephrasing.

 # Introduction

-cursepy allows you to interact with CurseForge addons and files in a simply, easy to use way.
+cursepy allows you to interact with CurseForge addons and files in a simple, easy to use way.
 We offer easy to use entry points into certain CurseForge APIs and backbends.

 Our goal is to be modular and heavily customizable for developers who